 Morano: Why, yes, I sure was.
 I used to do reporting in the nation’s capital, Washington, D.C. – just across the Potomac.
-I investigated some pretty important things in my day and put them on something Climate Depot…
+I investigated some pretty important things in my day and put them on something called Climate Depot…

 At this point, Morano’s nephew, Will, who is a gay reporter, also working in D.C., pipes up…

 Will: Leonore, your grandfather wrote some pretty bad things about gay people back in his day, too.
 Maybe he’ll tell you about that.

 Morano: Nonsense.
 I don’t remember anything like that, Will.

 Will: My dear Uncle may forget, kids, but the Internet will always remember.